anandp6174/manufacturing-anomaly-detection-analysis/README.md

 This project focuses on analyzing manufacturing process and machine operational data to identify inefficiencies, operational gaps, abnormal patterns, and machine failure conditions.
 The analysis was performed using Python, SQL, and Power BI to support data-driven decision-making and improve manufacturing reliability.

 The project combines statistical analysis, anomaly detection, operational monitoring, and business intelligence techniques to evaluate machine performance and optimize manufacturing processes.
+Additionally, AI-assisted techniques were used during the Power BI dashboard development process to enhance dashboard design, visualization structure, KPI presentation, and overall reporting efficiency.

 ---